 In September 2017, Afterpay crossed the Tasman and launched into the New Zealand market by partnering with Trade Me.
 This move allowed Afterpay and Dovetail to internationalise the product, and marked the first step in Afterpay’s global ambitions.

 Nine months later, Afterpay launched in the US, the land of retail.
 With more retail spending in the state of California than the whole of Australasia, success in the US has the potential to transform Afterpay into a global payments giant.

 In May 2019, Afterpay launched in the UK following the acquisition of local company ClearPay.
 With a $720 billion market, the UK is over twice the size of the Australian market.

 The pace of international growth has required a substantial investment into the architecture of the Afterpay platform.
 This behind-the-scenes work on both the web and mobile platform includes automating build pipelines, managing conditional functionality by market, supporting region-specific operating teams and extending cloud infrastructure services.

 Despite the explosion in complexity, the Afterpay platform has successfully launched in three new markets across the world in the space of 16 months.
 The growth in these markets is already exploding.

 While still early days in the US market, the results so far have been astonishing.
 Afterpay has already acquired over 2.1 million new customers and over 4,700 retailers.
 The pipeline continues to be strong with around 6,500 retailers having signed agreements with Afterpay or are alrady in the process of integrating on the US platform.
 It took the Australian business approximately 28 months to deliver the $260 million of underlying sales that the US business achieved in the first six months of FY19.

-In a partnership spanning two and a half years, Afterpay and Dovetail have built the fastest growing consumer technology platform in Australian history.
+In a partnership spanning three years, Afterpay and Dovetail have built the fastest growing consumer technology platform in Australian history.
 With over 5.2 million monthly users transacting $7.2 billion annually across four international markets, Afterpay shows no signs of slowing down.